9 Ways Microsoft 365 Helps You Achieve Cyber Essentials Compliance

 6. Vulnerability Management – Identify & Fix Security Gaps

-🔹 Cyber Essentials Control: Secure Configuration & Patch Management
+Cyber Essentials Control: Secure Configuration & Security Update Management

 Microsoft Defender for Endpoint includes a built-in vulnerability management tool that helps businesses: